 For more information on HPA, please call Infoline at 718-557-1399.

-HRA funds Anti-Eviction Legal Services in the housing courts and in community offices across the City, provide comprehensive, flexible and individualized legal and related services to help ensure that low-income households avoid becoming homeless.
-Services may include:
+Through the Office of Civil Justice (OCJ), HRA provides anti-eviction legal services in the housing courts and in community offices across the City, providing comprehensive, flexible and individualized legal services to help ensure that low-income households avoid becoming homeless.
+Services are free and are provided by nonprofit legal services organizations, and may include:

 Homebase will help you develop a personalized plan to overcome an immediate housing crisis and achieve housing stability.
 You may be eligible for Homebase services if you: